stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 The VPC shared to the service project is shown in the following table.
 There are three custom subnets with `Private Google access` on.
 ![shared-vpc.JPG]({{site.baseurl}}/img/post/shared-vpc.JPG)

+In addition, the following firewalls are applied to all instances in the shared VPC networks.

 ![shared-vpc.JPG]({{site.baseurl}}/img/post/firewall-rules.JPG)